DIY FiloFax Planner

 And a little masking tape so the names popped out a little more.

 Tomorrow I’ll package up my planner pages and make them available as a download.
+Here are the free downloadable planner pages.
 It’s only fair since freebie print outs where how this whole obsession was started!

 Until Next Time!